"A Johnny Cash story."

 With their longtime collaborator Lucifer, Everything Is Terrible! has ingested over 2,000 satanic panic, religious kook, and D-horror VHS tapes.
 They have recontextualized them and created a narrative feature that reminds us all who we are, why we are here, and what we should be doing with our paltry time on this dumb planet.

 Assassins led by Black Widow are out to kill Antonio Morales to prevent him from handing a computer chip over to IWAR headquarters.
-It's up to secret agents Chris Cannon, Mark Austin, and Samantha Maxx to stop them
+It's up to secret agents Chris Cannon, Mark Austin, and Samantha Maxx to stop them.

 Art historian Alastair Sooke traces the humanization of the Devil figure in medieval art from the tenth to the fourteenth centuries.

-After learning that a boy their age has been accidentally killed near their rural homes, four Oregon boys decide to go see the body.
-On the way, Gordie, Vern, Chris and Teddy encounter a mean junk man and a marsh full of leeches, as they also learn more about one another and their very different home lives.
+After learning that a boy their age has been accidentally killed near their rural homes, four boys decide to go see the body.
+Gordie, Vern, Chris, and Teddy encounter a mean junk man and a marsh full of leeches, but they also learn more about one another and their very different home lives.
 Just a lark at first, the boys' adventure evolves into a defining event in their lives.

 When a litter of dalmatian puppies are abducted by the minions of Cruella De Vil, the parents must find them before she uses them for a diabolical fashion statement.